 Above the village are ancient temple caves that were once used for meditation and as dwellings during the harsh winters.
 Some of the caves are still used by monks today for meditation.

-The village of Nako is further southwest and is very close to the Tibet border.
-It is set beside a sacred lake, but the state of the lake makes it seem less than holy.
-The water is covered in a film of green algae, and the concrete sidewalk surrounding it is in ruins.
-Away from the lake is the Old Town of Nako which is very interesting.
-It’s very similar to the towns in Nepal’s Upper Mustang with narrow, meandering pathways and old mud or stone houses built right up to the paths.
+Away from the lake, the Old Town of Nako is very interesting.
+It’s similar to the towns in Nepal’s Upper Mustang with narrow, meandering pathways and old mud or stone houses built right up to the paths.
 The houses are very old and in poor condition, but a large population still lives here.

 High on a hill above the confluence of the Spiti and Pin Rivers is the fascinating Dhankar Gompa.
 Built between wind-swept hoodoos, the picturesque gompa looks like it may topple over at any time.
 Above the gompa is the original village and another small temple.
-At one time Dhankar was the capital of the kingdom of Spiti and they built the town and the gompa around the hoodoos to hide from potential invaders.
+At one time, Dhankar was the capital of the Kingdom of Spiti and they built the town and the gompa around the hoodoos to hide from potential invaders.
 The more recent homes and new gompa are scattered around the mountain cirque below.

 The Pin Valley branches off from the Spiti Valley, but because of its location it receives more precipitation.
 As a result, there is more vegetation on the mountain slopes.
-The valley is more colourful because of these plants and the purple and red rocks on the mountains.
-We saw farmers collecting shrubs and grasses high on the mountain side and carry it down in large bales on their backs.
-The farmers will dry the grass and use it to feed their animals over the long winter.
-On the other side of the Pin-Parvati Pass is the Parvati Valley where it rains 300 days a year.
-We could see large storm clouds forming over the pass, but they never quite made it to the Pin Valley.
+The valley is more colourful due to these plants and from the purple and red rocks on the mountains.
+We saw farmers collecting shrubs and grasses high on the mountain side and carrying their loads down in large bales on their backs.
+The farmers dry the grass and use it to feed their animals over the long winter.

 A funny thing happened to us at most restaurants in Spiti.
 The staff gave us menus, let us make our meal selections and then as we ordered, the staff would tell us one by one that our selections are not available.
 In the end there were usually only 3 choices for the meal and 2 are always rice and dal (lentils)!